Fig. 1: Artistic interpretation of the prehistoric amphibian reptile entombed in an iceberg. Image: Thomas Finley (200X).

 Monster on Easthaven beach, 1977

-Introduction East Haven (also: Easthaven) is a fishing village near to the city Carnoustie in the council area of Angus, Scotland, Great Britain.
+East Haven (also: Easthaven) is a fishing village near to the city Carnoustie in the council area of Angus, Scotland, Great Britain.
 In December 1977 a “monster”, “mystery corpse” or “prehistoric animal” washed up here on the shore, lying in seaweed.
-Though, the mystery apparently lasted not too long …
+Though, the mystery apparently lasted not too long as the same newpaper-article reporting about it revealed the identity as basking shark (Cetorhinus maximus).
+The history of this little-known case will be examined from several sources like contemporary newspaper-articles and (popular-)scientific literature.
+The given identity of the creature will be explained from two photography, published in local newspaper Arbroath Guide and literature about “The basking shark in Scotland” from author Denis Fairfax.

 Picture of the original sketch of Charles Rankin of the carcass.
 Attached to a letter to Dr Stephen and later also shown during the interview in “Arthur C. Clarke’s Mysterious World”.
 (Courtesy of Christine Baird for National Museums Scotland.
 Retrieved from https://twitter.com/NMSlibraries/status/1200385620540981248).